 For the Equality Act to become law, it must win 60 votes in the upper house, where there is a 50-50 split between Democrat and Republican senators.

-Here are key facts about what the bill could mean for Americans and who supports it.
+Here are some facts about what the proposed law and what it could mean for LGBT+ Americans:

-2. It would protect LGBT+ Americans who are buying or renting homes from discrimination.
-Transgender Americans have just half the homeownership rate of non-transgender people, and almost half of same-sex couples report negative treatment when searching for housing.
+2. LGBT+ Americans who are buying or renting homes would be protected from discrimination.
+Transgender Americans have just half the home ownership rate of the wider population, and almost half of same-sex couples report negative treatment when searching for housing.

-3. The measure would protect LGBT+ people from being denied credit, loans and other financial services based on their identity and orientation.
-Three-quarters of U.S. states do not have credit discrimination laws based on orientation or identity, including LGBT+ friendly places such as California.
+3. The measure would protect LGBT+ people from being denied credit, loans and other financial services based on their sexuality or gender identity.

-4. LGBT+ Americans would be protected from unequal treatment or harassment in public places such as stores, restaurants and medical centers and also by adoption agencies.
-Including these establishments would increase protections to all Americans under the Civil Rights Act.
+4. It would also outlaw unequal treatment or harassment against LGBT+ people in public places such as stores, restaurants and medical centers and also by adoption agencies.
+Including such establishments would increase protections to all U.S. citizens under the Civil Rights Act.

-6. The act would prevent exclusion from jury service based on sexual identity or orientation.
-Wording of the measure cites a long history of preventing perceived LGBT+ citizens from serving on juries, which "unfairly creates a second class of citizenship for LGBT victims, witnesses, plaintiffs, and defendants."
+6. Exclusion from jury service based on sexual identity or orientation would also be outlawed.
+The bill cites a long history of people who were thought to be LGBT+ being excluded from juries, which "unfairly creates a second class of citizenship for LGBT victims, witnesses, plaintiffs, and defendants".

 Sources: Human Rights Campaign, Williams Institute, U.S. Department of Housing and Urban Development, U.S. Congress, Movement Advancement Project.